rg-3/salah.rb/readme.md

 **2.2** Choosing a particular school

-We can choose a particular school for calculations by passing the `school: ` option, which can be an integer from 0 to 12 (excluding 6) or a `Salah::School` object.
+The method of calculation can be set by setting the `school: ` option.
+The school option can be an integer from 0 to 12 (excluding 6) or a `Salah::School` object.
+The default school is the Muslim World League.

 ```
 [4] pry(main)> Salah.today(latitude: 21.422510, longitude: 39.826168, school: Salah::School.find_by_id(7))